That man lift you depend on has to be at peak performance on the work site.

 Although some engines may have an advertised life of around 8,000 hours, boom tubes and the chassis don’t wear out unless damaged, so it’s a misconception that machines simply have a standard maximum age or hours of life — these types of parts failures are often a sign of poor maintenance and can signal future issues.

 The reality is that following best practices for aerial lift maintenance can save your business a lot of money.
-By completing the steps outlined in these tips, you can positively impact the residual value and on-the-job performance of your booms and scissor lifts.
+By completing the steps outlined in these safety tips, you can positively impact the residual value and on-the-job performance of your booms and scissor lifts.

 Read: Aerial Lift Battery Maintenance Tips for a Longer Battery Life